 After you’ve identified your skills and interests and decided on a career path, it’s time to start looking for work in your chosen field.
 There are several ways to find stay-at-home mom jobs, including:

-Join online communities – If you’re active on social media or online forums, look for groups that help stay-at-home parents connect with employers.
-Or, search for flexible work from home jobs.
+If you’re active on social media or online forums, look for groups that help stay-at-home parents connect with employers.
+You can also search for flexible work-from-home jobs on these platforms.